Whyalla Steelworks: Steelworks and shipyards

 The steelworks first established a plant for the production of pig-iron for sale or use at other BHP plants.
 The announcement was made in 1937 and South Australian legislation was prepared to facilitate the development.
 Water security for the project was also guaranteed by the development of the Morgan-Whyalla pipeline.
-The Whyalla Steelworks was opened in May 1941 with the first blast furnace 'blown in'.
+The Whyalla Steelworks was opened in May 1941 with the first blast furnace "blown in".
 A shipyard was also constructed, designed to aid the British Commonwealth's efforts in World War II.
 After the war, the steelworks and shipyards continued to produce a range of products including rail track and maritime vessels for commercial use.

 In the 1960s, a BOS rolling mills and coke ovens were constructed, enabling the Whyalla plant to become a fully integrated steelworks.

-Various records were set and milestone met by the Whyalla shipyards.
+Various records were set and milestones met by the Whyalla shipyards.
 In 1947, Australia's largest domestically built vessel, the bulk carrier Iron Yampi, was launched.
 It was built for BHP Shipping to transport iron ore from Yampi Sound in Western Australia.
 In 1965, the honor was claimed again, when the Darling River was launched.
 With the launch of the tanker Arthur Phillip in 1974, the Whyalla shipyard passed a major milestone, having produced over one million tonnes of merchant vessels in total.
 The shipyard also produced the world's first gas turbine-electric powered ship, the Seaway Prince in 1975.

 BHP's shipyards continued to operate until 1978.
 Many of the vessels were produced for the use of BHP Shipping.
 The eventual closure of the shipyards came as a major blow to the town of Whyalla and plunged it into an economic recession, with 1,800 workers made redundant.

-In 1982, the steelworks employed 5,000 people.
-In 2011, the steelworks employed 1,600 people, down from a peak of around 6,000.
-The steelworks is owned by Liberty House Group, who purchased Arrium in September 2017.
-Arrium was previously known as OneSteel, and was spun off from BHP in 2000.